Anti-Inflammatory Diet Plan →

 • 1 tsp minced garlic or 2 garlic cloves

-• optional – to make thinner dressing add in 2 tbsp water or a bit more oil.
+• optional – to make thinner dressing add in 2 tablespoon water or a bit more oil.

 For the Spiralized Potato Pasta: